bdkech/SciPy2018/notes/README.md

 Man this has come a long way since it originally came out.
 I think its worth looking into how it handles its execute orders and everything.
 I'm not sure if you can get it to plug into actual schedulers and execution engines.
 We'll see.
 It has matured a great deal over a year.
-Pretty interesting.
+Pretgitty interesting.

 ### Tools plenary session
 #### NumPy